-Formal art education in America spawned in the 19th century from the idea that new industries would increasingly require creative design components and the workers to create them.
+Formal art education in America spawned from the 19th century with the idea that new industries would increasingly require creative design components and the workers to create them.
 When children create art, they are problem-solving and are all but forced to innovate in order to create something new out of nothing.

 Today, science and tech firms employ thousands of artists and designers to build websites, design cars, craft electronics, curate retail spaces, and formulate advertising campaigns.
 Countries we equate with strong education systems and economies, like Germany and Japan, require school children to study the arts every year and devote more classroom time to arts than the United States.